samhu70/bookiai-guides/guides/en/09-system-ledger.md

 ---
-title: "System Ledger & Billing"
+title: "9.System Ledger & Billing"
 summary: "Understand the billing ledger, what each area shows, and where to add screenshots."
 slug: "/en000009"
 tags: ["guides", "ledger", "billing"]